 Pennsylvania weather is known for being unpredictable.
 One minute it can be sunny and dry.
 The next it can be icy and slick roads.
-Wintery weather, hurricanes, and significant rainstorms can cause travel to become treacherous.
+Wintry weather, hurricanes, and significant rainstorms can cause travel to become treacherous.
 And yet, truck drivers continue to barrel down the road at unsafe speeds, creating a catastrophe in their wake.

 If you are involved in a truck accident where lousy weather played a factor, you’ll need to have someone to protect your rights against the trucking company.
 At Fellerman & Ciarimboli, our Pennsylvania truck accident lawyers have decades of experience handling all types of weather-related truck accidents.
 With more than $110 million in settlements and verdicts, we are prepared to fight your battle both in and out of the courtroom to make sure you receive appropriate compensation for your injuries.